The Cornwall We Want

 Locals first

-by Nanny Teague, almost 4 years ago
+by Nanny Teague, over 4 years ago

 We need to provide good jobs, good wages and reasonably priced housing to our local young people If we want to see them stay in the county.
 I’d like to see companies being encouraged to set up businesses in Cornwall and providing jobs and apprenticeships with fair wages.
 We need to provide cheap housing to locals and stop developers selling to others out of county who can afford higher prices.
 Many of these houses become second homes and are often left empty for many months, whilst our young people struggle to find a roof over their heads.